beamer-bridge/beamer/docs/source/whitepaper.rst

 Introduction
 ------------

-Beamer is a protocol to enable users to move tokens from one roll-up to another.
-The user requests a transfer by providing tokens on the source roll-up.
-Liquidity providers then fill the request and directly send tokens to the user on the target roll-up.
+Beamer is a protocol to enable users to move tokens from one rollup to another.
+The user requests a transfer by providing tokens on the source rollup.
+Liquidity providers then fill the request and directly send tokens to the user on the target rollup.

 The core focus of the protocol is to be as easy to use as possible for the end user.
 This is achieved through separating two different concerns: the service provision to the end user, and the reclaiming of funds by the liquidity provider.
-The service is provided as soon as the request arrives optimistically.
-Being refunded on the source roll up is secured in a second game and decoupled from the actual service.
+The service is provided optimistically as soon as the request arrives.
+Being refunded on the source roll up is secured by its own mechanism and decoupled from the actual service.

-Ultimately and only if necessary, any dispute can be resolved with the help of L1 providing the state from the target roll up to the source roll-up.
-As all roll ups live on the same base chain, eventually state will be able to be transmitted to each other.
+Ultimately and only if necessary, any dispute can be resolved with the help of L1 providing the state from the target rollup to the source rollup.
+As all rollups store their data on the same base chain, eventually state will be able to be transmitted to each other.

 Principles